robert-abela/mcast-attendance-chrome-extension/README.md

 # MCAST Attendance Helper v0.7.1

+**Note: This Chrome extension is no longer usable since the website it was meant to enhance has been shut down.
+The repository is kept online for pure reference**

 A chrome extension that assists MCAST lecturers in filling their attendance.
 Works in basic mode by default and in advanced mode if configured.

 ## Basic Mode